akfaqih3/eduak-backend/README.md

-# lomfu-backend
+# eduak-backend

 ### DESCRIPTION

-This is the backend for lomfu project.
+This is the backend for eduak project - A modern E-learning platform built with Django REST Framework.

 ### FEATURES

-- Authentication by email and password.
+- 🔐 Authentication by email and password
-- Authorization by JWT(Json Web Token).
+- 🎫 Authorization by JWT (Json Web Token) with token rotation and blacklisting
-- Custom user model for teachers and students.
+- 👥 Custom user model for teachers and students
-- Users operations (registration, login, logout, profile, forgot password, password change, email verification).
+- 📧 Email verification with OTP
+- 🔑 Google OAuth2 authentication
-- CRUD operations for teachers and courses.
+- 👨‍🏫 CRUD operations for teachers and courses
+- 📚 Course management with modules and content
+- 🎓 Student enrollment system
-- API documentation by swagger ui.
+- 📖 API documentation by Swagger UI and ReDoc
+- 🚀 Rate limiting for API protection
+- 🔒 Security best practices implemented
+- 🐳 Docker support for easy deployment
+- 📊 Database indexing for better performance

 ### PROJECT STRUCTURE

 ```
-lomfu-backend/
+eduak-backend/
 ├── config/
 │   ├── __init__.py
 │   ├── settings.py